The Thinking Brain and the Reactive Brain

 For example, suppose your day starts off badly.
 You overslept, had no time for breakfast, and have too many things to do before school.
 You’re worried about whether your friends will sit with you at lunch and afraid that the mean kid in your class will say hurtful things to you.

-It’s not only your body that suffers on this kind of day: Your brain is also stressed.
+Not only your body suffers on this kind of day: Your brain is also stressed.
 This stress closes off the pathways through the RAS and amygdala that direct information into your thinking brain and memory centers.
-Unless you restore a positive mood, you won’t learn much on this particular school day.
+You won’t learn much on this school day unless you restore a positive mood.
 But if you can turn things around to become calm and focused, your amygdala will “decide” to send new information to your prefrontal cortex.

 What You Can Do